github/gh-actions-importer/README.md

 [![.github/workflows/ci.yml](https://github.com/github/gh-valet/actions/workflows/ci.yml/badge.svg)](https://github.com/github/gh-valet/actions/workflows/ci.yml)

-Valet helps facilitate the migration of Azure DevOps, Circle CI, GitLab CI, Jenkins, and Travis CI pipelines to GitHub Actions.
+Valet helps facilitate the migration of Azure DevOps, CircleCI, GitLab CI, Jenkins, and Travis CI pipelines to GitHub Actions.
 This repository provides functionality that extends the [GitHub CLI](https://cli.github.com/) to migrate pipelines to GitHub Actions using Valet.

 > Because Valet is in private preview, customers must be onboarded prior to using the Valet IssueOps workflow.
 Please reach out to GitHub Sales to inquire about being added to the private preview.